 22040 Organisation and Organising, 5 cr

-- recognize and appreciate instances of organization and organizing beyond the formal bureaucracies of business firms and public services
+- recognize and appreciate instances of organisation and organising beyond the formal bureaucracies of business firms and public services

-- identify and reflect a broad array of theoretical perspectives and approaches related to organization and organizing
+- identify and reflect a broad array of theoretical perspectives and approaches related to organisation and organising• search for recent scientific knowledge and debates on organisation and organising

-- independently and critically investigate and evaluate organizational theory literature
+- independently and critically investigate and evaluate OT literature

-International case studies discussed in the readings.
+International case studies analyzed and discussed in the readings.
 The course emphasizes the strong international academic understanding of examined phenomena.

-Completed bachelor thesis in your major and 10 credits in Management and Organisation AND completed course 22030 Introduction to Organisation Theory or equivalent course in intermediate studies.
+Completed bachelor thesis in your major, and 10 credits in Management and Organisation / Entrepreneurship or equivalent courses.

 134 hours divided into